Peter Andronov: Career

 His professional career started in 1994 as an analyst, expert and Head of Analysis and Methodology Department in commercial banks.
 Between 1997 and 2007 he worked at the Bulgarian National Bank.
 Between 2002 and 2007 he was the chief director of the Banking Supervision Department.
 Between 2002 and 2007 he was a member of the Investment Committee of the Bulgarian National bank.

-Peter Andronov's career continued in the private sector in July 2007, when he was appointed executive director for Risk and Finance at CIBANK.
+Andronov's career continued in the private sector in July 2007, when he was appointed executive director for Risk and Finance at CIBANK.
 In the same year, KBC Group acquired CIBANK and from the beginning of 2008 he was appointed chief executive officer.

 Following the acquisition of UBB by the Belgian financial group, since June 2017 up until May 2021 Peter Andronov was chairman of the management board and chief executive officer of UBB AD, a result of the merger between CIBANK and the former UBB.
 Between March 2011 and May 2021 Peter Andronov also held the position of KBC Group Country Manager for Bulgaria, which included the management of the other companies of the Group in the country, including DZI.

 In 2017 he was chairman of the Board of Directors of UBB-MetLife, when KBC Group acquired it the same year.

 In 2021 Peter Andronov was appointed member of the management board of KBC Group and CEO International Markets in charge of the Group's business in four of its core markets – Bulgaria, Hungary, Slovakia and Ireland.
 At the same time, he became chairman of the Board of Directors of KBC Asset Management.